How to Prevent Having a “Sick Home” This Winter

-With winter just weeks away, we usually focus on conserving heat in our homes and tightly latch storm windows, secure the doors from drafts, and check the attic insulation.
+With winter in full swing, we tend to focus on conserving heat in our homes and tightly latch storm windows, secure the doors from drafts, and check the attic insulation.
 But we should be thinking about keeping our homes healthy as well.
 Unfortunately, many homes, especially newer ones, are built so airtight that they cannot breathe – literally!
 So, a warm and cozy house becomes a “sick home”.

 Inadequate ventilation is a top cause of sick home syndrome.
 The newer “air-tight” homes are sealed so well that hardly any fresh air enters.
 Moisture builds up but can’t escape and that makes a perfect breeding ground for mold.
 Without fresh air circulating through your rooms, indoor pollutants including chemicals from paint or rugs, mold, radon, and other airborne particles, have nowhere to escape.